connectrpc/connectrpc.com/docs/faq.md

 ### Is streaming supported?

-While the Connect protocol supports _all_ types of streaming RPCs, web browsers do not support streaming from the client-side across the board.
-The fetch API _does_ specify streaming request bodies, but unfortunately, browser vendors have not come to an agreement to support streams from the client – see this [WHATWG issue on GitHub][whatwg-streams-issue].
-This means you can use streaming from the browser, but only server-streaming.
+The Connect protocol supports _all_ types of streaming RPCs, but web browsers have some limitations with regard to client streaming.
+See the [Connect for Web](web/getting-started.mdx) section for details.

 ### Does generated code affect bundle size?